Constantin Film: New Constantin

-Founded in 1979 by Bernd Eichinger, with Bernd Schaefers, as Neue Constantin Film after acquiring the assets of the bankrupt "old" Constantin Film GmbH the previous year, Constantin Film developed into the first German film distributor with its own production company in just six years, with production activities extending to the international market.
+Founded in 1978 by Bernd Eichinger, with Bernd Schaefers, as Neue Constantin Film after acquiring the assets of the bankrupt "old" Constantin Film GmbH the previous year, Constantin Film developed into the first German film distributor with its own production company in just six years, with production activities extending to the international market.
 In 1986, the Kirch Group (at the time Europe's biggest film and TV license traders) acquired a minority stake in Neue Constantin Film.
 Eichinger retained one of the company's leading executives and a major shareholder to his death in 2011.

 In the following years, Constantin Film fixed its position on the international movie market by establishing various production subsidiaries across Europe in 1996.
 At the end of the 1990s, Constantin Film acquired majority stakes in the film production companies Olga Film GmbH, Engram Pictures and MOOVIE GmbH.

+In August 1999, EM.TV & Merchandising acquired a 25% stake in Constantin Film alongside its 51% stake in Olga Film, marking EM.TV's entry into the feature film business and increasing their family entertainment business.

-In September 1999, the company then went public on the German stock market as Constantin Film AG.
+A month later in September 1999, the company then went public on the German stock market as Constantin Film AG.
 Deutsche Börse placed the Constantin Film share on the selection index Nemax 50 in March 2000.
+In 2000, the company partnered with American producer Propaganda Films to start ProCon Films, the venture was quickly dissolved in October 2001.

 Constantin Film AG founded Rat Pack Filmproduktion GmbH with producer Christian Becker and his team in 2001.
 The Swiss Highlight Communications AG (a strategy and finance holding with the operative segments of film and sports and event marketing) acquired 23 percent of the capital stock of Constantin Film AG from Kirch Beteiligungs GmbH und Co.
 KG and from diversified holdings for the first time in 2002.
 In 2003, the board of Constantin Film AG embarked on a new strategic path for the company: the traditional business areas of production and distribution were expanded to include the three areas of license trading, home entertainment exploitation and increased TV service production (especially TV entertainment).
 Constantin Film AG also acquired 61 percent of the shares in KirchMedia Entertainment GmbH (now renamed Constantin Entertainment GmbH), one of the market leaders in German show and entertainment production.
 The stake was increased to 100 percent in 2005.

 At the end of 2009, the listing of Constantin Film AG expired; all the shares were transferred to Highlight Communications after a squeeze-out.
-As of 7 October 2009, Constantin Film is no longer listed at the Frankfurter Börse.
+As of 7 October 2009, Constantin Film was no longer listed at the Frankfurter Börse.

-Since January 2017 Bernhard Burgener is chairman of the supervisory board, with Martin Moszkowicz as chairman of the executive board.
+In January 2017 Bernhard Burgener was appointed chairman of the supervisory board, with Martin Moszkowicz as chairman of the executive board.
 In this capacity, Moszkowicz is responsible for the company's film business, including worldwide production and distribution, world sales, marketing and publicity as well as corporate communication and legal affairs.